-John Oppenheimer is a travel and tourism visionary and entrepreneur with a passion for the hospitality industry.
-Over the past 25 years he has founded five successful, private hospitality-related businesses.
+John Oppenheimer is an entrepreneur with a passion for the hospitality industry.
+He has founded five successful, private hospitality-related businesses.

 - He founded Columbia Hospitality in 1995 to manage Bell Harbor International Conference Center for the Port of Seattle.
 Bringing the company to immediate success, John lead the acquisition of a premier portfolio of full service, independent, upscale boutique hotels, conference centers, golf courses, and unique venues.

 - He established the company's active consulting division, which has completed over 100 projects for hospitality developments in multiple US states, Canada, Mexico, Portugal and the United Kingdom.